albertattard/presentation-domain-primitives-kotlin/presentation.md

 ---

-# Is This A Silver Bullet?
+# Is this a Silver Bullet?

 No!!